jeremyhilado/seir-224-project-2/project-worksheet.md

         return <></>
     }

-This code snippet checks whether all the api have finished fetching and displays nothing if they haven't and then returns a message saying if no matches if they have and there is no data we can show the user based on their search choice.
+This code snippet checks whether all the APIs have finished fetching and displays nothing if they haven't and then returns a message saying if no matches if they have and there is no data we can show the user based on their search choice.